How To Write Off Home Office Expenses On Your Taxes?

 How Do I Calculate My Home Office Deduction?

 There are two avenues for arriving at your home office tax break: The Regular Method and the Simplified Option.

 Before 2013, everyone used the Regular Method, which requires that you specifically determine the “actual expenses” related to one’s home office.
 Deductible expenses fall into one of two categories: direct or indirect.

 Direct expenses are those that pertain only to the business section of your home.
 These could include the building materials you used to create your home office (labor costs are not deductible), paint for your office, lighting improvements, etc. These expenses are easy to identify and compute (as long as you saved your receipts!) because they relate only to the workplace itself.
-And they are particularly pertinent in 2020, as many have spent over $600 hurriedly transforming a part of their home into a workstation.
+And they are particularly pertinent in 2020 and 2021, as many have spent over $600 hurriedly transforming a part of their home into a workstation.

 Indirect expenses are those general repairs and maintenance efforts that apply to the entire home but keep your office running by extension.
 Roof repairs, heating improvements, insurance, and utilities all count as tax-deductible indirect expenses.
 However, you can only apply a fraction of what you pay for them as part of your home office deduction.

 Whatever percentage of your home the office occupies is the percentage that you can deduct for indirect expenses.
 For instance, if your home office takes up 20% of your home, then you can only take 20% of your utility bill as a deduction.
 In order to calculate this percentage, you’ll need to know exactly how much square footage your office occupies within your home’s overall floor plan.
 If your office takes up 300 sq ft. of a 3,000 sq. foot home, then it comprises 10% of the overall square footage.